Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 A global collaborative project named PARASOL is studying the link between proteinuria and kidney failure in FSGS, which could help establish proteinuria as a surrogate endpoint for regulatory approvals.
 Inrig mentioned that once Travere gains more clarity on this pathway, expected later this year, it plans to resume discussions with the FDA regarding a potential filing.

-With this approval for IgA nephropathy, FILSPARI faces competition from Novartis’ FABHALTA, which received accelerated approval last month, and Calliditas’ TARPEYO, which was approved in December 2023.
+With this approval for IgA nephropathy, FILSPARI faces competition from Novartis’ FABHALTA, which received accelerated approval last month, and Calliditas’ TARPEYO, which received full approval in December 2023 after an initial accelerated approval in December 2021.
 Additionally, Novartis’ atrasentan, a selective ETA receptor inhibitor, is currently being reviewed by the FDA.

 The reductions in proteinuria observed with FABHALTA, atrasentan, and FILSPARI in their respective Phase III trials were largely comparable, despite variations in trial designs and patient demographics.
 Travere’s study directly compared FILSPARI with the angiotensin II receptor blocker (ARB) irbesartan, while Novartis’s trials assessed its new IgAN drugs against a placebo in patients receiving supportive care, including ARBs and ACE inhibitors.